ministryofjustice/itpolicycontent/content/security/framework/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 To stop other people accessing MOJ systems or information, your device must:

 - ask for a [strong password](https://www.cyberaware.gov.uk/passwords), PIN, fingerprint or other ID verification whenever you log on
-- lock the screen if you don’t use it for 10 minutes
+- lock the screen if you don't use it for 10 minutes

-Ensure that your device is completely up-to-date with security patches as well as antivirus and anti-malware tools.
+Ensure that your device is completely up-to-date with security patches, as well as antivirus and anti-malware tools.

-Remember that some devices have automatic and continuous backup tools installed; these might grab and store sensitive MOJ information.
+Remember that some devices have automatic and continuous backup tools installed.
+These might grab and store sensitive MOJ information.

 ## When using your device

 ### Keep your security up to date

-Always install the [latest security updates](https://www.cyberaware.gov.uk/software-updates) as soon as they are available, to help keep your device secure.
+Always install the [latest security updates](https://www.cyberaware.gov.uk/software-updates) as soon as they are available.
+They help keep your device secure.

 ### Avoid storing work files or information on your device

-Make sure everything is stored and up-to-date within the MOJ approved services you’re using.
+Make sure you store everything within MOJ approved services.
+Keep the data up-to-date.
 If you use MOJ G Suite (Google Apps), or MOJ Office 365, or indeed any other MOJ approved tool, the information must stay in those systems, not somewhere else on your device.

-If you really must store information on the device, for example because you are remote working and have no network access, delete the information from the device as soon as possible after you have finished.
+Sometimes, you might have to store information on the device, for example because you are remote working and have no network access.
+If this happens, as soon as possible you should store the data within an MOJ approved service then delete the information from your device.

-Be especially careful of backup tools on the device, which might store data and therefore stop you complying with data protection requirements.
+Be especially careful of backup tools on the device.
+These might store data without you knowing.
+This can stop you from complying with data protection requirements.

 ### Be careful when sharing the device

-If a family member borrows your tablet or laptop (for example), make sure they cannot use the MOJ applications, or access any of the work information.
+If a family member borrows your device, make sure they can't use MOJ applications, or access any work data.

 <a id="if-something-goes-wrong"></a>